nickrobison/nickrobison-www/tmpl/blog/2012-10-11-the-problem-with-sin.md

 > In the light of His glory and grace.
 >
-> - Turn Your Eyes Upon Jesus
+> &#8211; Turn Your Eyes Upon Jesus

-Christ is the hope of glory, being free of sin is the result of change it isn't the end in itself.
+Christ is the hope of glory, being free of sin is the result of change it isn&#8217;t the end in itself.
 As Father Dan at Emmanuel says:

-> The Holy Spirit doesn't convict us of our sin for the sake of sin itself, but for how we're treating the Divine Majesty.
+> The Holy Spirit doesn&#8217;t convict us of our sin for the sake of sin itself, but for how we&#8217;re treating the Divine Majesty.

-If this is truly the case, then our witness shouldn't be sharing the power of death (which is nothing) but the story of life, the hope of Christ, and his transforming power in our lives.
+If this is truly the case, then our witness shouldn&#8217;t be sharing the power of death (which is nothing) but the story of life, the hope of Christ, and his transforming power in our lives.
 How do we do that?
-I'm glad you asked, by doing exactly what the Lord has commanded us:
+I&#8217;m glad you asked, by doing exactly what the Lord has commanded us:

 > In the same way, let your light shine before others, so that<span style="font-size: xx-small;"><span style="line-height: 10px;"> </span></span>they may see your good works and give glory to your Father who is in heaven.
 >
-> - Matthew 5:16 ESV
+> &#8211; Matthew 5:16 ESV

-The first chapter of Chuck Colson's seminal book on <a title="How Now Shall We Live" href="http://www.amazon.com/How-Now-Shall-We-Live/dp/084235588X/replaced" target="_blank">apologetics</a> is the story of the transformation of a prison in Peru, literally from hell to heaven.
-He starts his book with the end result, we stand and defend the faith because this is what it leads to, not because it will pass away if we don't, but because the world needs what we have.
+The first chapter of Chuck Colson&#8217;s seminal book on <a title="How Now Shall We Live" href="http://www.amazon.com/How-Now-Shall-We-Live/dp/084235588X/ref&#61;sr_1_1/ref&#61;UTF8/ref&#61;1349975856/ref&#61;8-1/ref&#61;how+now+shall+we+live" target="_blank">apologetics</a> is the story of the transformation of a prison in Peru, literally from hell to heaven.
+He starts his book with the end result, we stand and defend the faith because this is what it leads to, not because it will pass away if we don&#8217;t, but because the world needs what we have.
 What a powerful, powerful image of our testimony and witness in Christ.
 We share the power of life and the hope of the future, not the power of hell of the fear of death.

 > &#8230;always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, <sup>16 </sup>having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame.
 >
-> - 1 Peter 3:15-16 ESV
+> &#8211; 1 Peter 3:15-16 ESV

-The famous 'apologetics' verse in the bible, a reason for the HOPE you have within you, and the intrinsic link between our witness and our actions.
-Elton Trueblood once wrote 'no one has ever been argued into the kingdom of God', but in scripture we see that merely a touch from God, a glance into his eyes is enough to change a person forever.
+The famous &#8216;apologetics&#8217; verse in the bible, a reason for the HOPE you have within you, and the intrinsic link between our witness and our actions.
+Elton Trueblood once wrote &#8216;no one has ever been argued into the kingdom of God&#8217;, but in scripture we see that merely a touch from God, a glance into his eyes is enough to change a person forever.
 Likewise, as the image of Christ in the world we are the reflection of his glory and his triumph over death, we must at all times, in all ways, live worthy of that calling and not allow our sinful nature to occlude that reflection.
 We must show the world that living a life pleasing to God is a worthwhile endeavor, that he is indeed worthy of our praise and obedience.

-And now dear reader, I use the singular because I'm sure only my father has slogged through all of this to reach the belabored conclusion (and Lori of course).
+And now dear reader, I use the singular because I&#8217;m sure only my father has slogged through all of this to reach the belabored conclusion (and Lori of course).
 Through our actions and our words, let us always give glory to God above, the God of all peace who longs to pour out blessing upon us and redeem us from the chains of death.
 Let us not tell the story of death, but the story of life and in everything proclaim the mystery of faith, the truth of the only hope the world has for redemption and true life.